kjgarza/kjgarza.github.io/portfolio/case-a.md

   slug: day-4
   headline: Day 4 - The StoryBoard and Prototype
   content: |
-    To clarify the pieces, you need to prototype, I helped the team through a user test flow exercise.
-That helped me to explain the required pieces to prototype.

-    Then I prepared the prototype, which consisted of **low-fidelity wireframes**.
+    The team engaged in a user test flow exercise to clarify the prototype's requirements.
+Following this, I created a set of low-fidelity wireframes to visualise the revamped harvesting service.
   media:
     image: "/uploads/2022/02/19/testflow-harvester Medium.png"
     alt_text: Day 4 - The StoryBoard and Prototype